nishantkhandelwal/tic-tac/README.md

 ## The task

 We have a partial implementation of a tic-tac-toe game.
-You'll pair with Sedex engineers to complete this.

 ## How to approach the task